MudaSir-Latif/Computer-Engineering-Workshop/README.md

 # Computer-Engineering-Workshop
-Rhese are the lab tasks and questions of CEP
+These are the lab tasks and questions of CEP